NVIDIAGameWorks/RayTracingDenoiser/README.md

 * NRD_DIFFUSE_SPECULAR - combined version of DIFFUSE and SPECULAR (faster)
 * NRD_SHADOW - opaque shadow denoiser
 * NRD_TRANSLUCENT_SHADOW - translucent shadow denoiser
+* RELAX (experimental) - diffuse and specular combined denoiser, has been designed for RTXDI (RTX Direct Illumination)
+* SVGF - baseline denoiser (mostly for comparison and academic needs)

 NRD is distributed as source as well with a “ready-to-use” library (if used in a precompiled form).